DaedalicEntertainment/lua-coding-conventions/README.md

     -- Wrong: Getter might more easily be confused with a function that actually makes the object ready. if Ready() then

-5.5.
-Don't use negative names for boolean variables.
+5.5. __DO NOT__ use negative names for boolean variables.

-    -- Right.
+    -- Right:
     if visible then

-    -- Wrong.
-    if not invisible then
+    -- Wrong: Double negation is hard to read. if not invisible then

 ## 6. Constants

-6.1.
-Constants are given in ALL_CAPS, with words separated by underscores.
+6.1. __DO__ use names given in ALL_CAPS for constants, with words separated by underscores.

-6.2.
-Group related constants with tables made read-only through our custom `enum` function (similar to `readonlytable` at http://lua-users.org/wiki/ReadOnlyTables):
+6.2. __DO__ group related constants with tables made read-only through our custom `enum` function (similar to `readonlytable` at http://lua-users.org/wiki/ReadOnlyTables):

     Direction = enum {
       NORTH = 1,